Golden Architecture

 History:

 The obvious choice for golden architecture would be a city that is symbolic of pure wealth and excess, Las Vegas.
 The casinos and gangsters of Las Vegas have come to represent a lifestyle and culture extreme luxury and excess.
 Las Vegas is a city that exists for no other reason than to generate wealth.
 Although there are many architectural anamolies in Las Vegas, there are two structures that best represent the spirit of the original Las Vegas visionaries.
-The first US casinos would be established in Las Vegas and Reno, when Nevada would legalize gambling, and Nevada’s lead would not be followed until 1978 when New Jersey would finally follow suit.
+The first United States casinos would be established in Las Vegas and Reno, when Nevada would legalize gambling, and Nevada’s lead would not be followed until 1978 when New Jersey would finally follow suit.

 Trump Tower and Mirage Hotel